s-KaiNet/node-sp-auth/README.md

-# node-sp-auth - nodejs SharePoint unattended http authentication
+# node-sp-auth - nodejs to SharePoint unattended http authentication
 [![NPM](https://nodei.co/npm/node-sp-auth.png?mini=true)](https://nodei.co/npm/node-sp-auth/)

 [![npm version](https://badge.fury.io/js/node-sp-auth.svg)](https://badge.fury.io/js/node-sp-auth)

-`node-sp-auth` allows you to perform SharePoint unattended http authentication with nodejs using different authentication techniques.
+`node-sp-auth` allows you to perform SharePoint unattended (without user interaction) http authentication with nodejs using different authentication techniques. `node-sp-auth` also takes care about caching authentication data for performance (no need for you to think about how long authentication will be available, that's a task for `node-sp-auth`, as soon as authentication will be expired, `node-sp-auth` will renew it internally).
 Versions supported:
  * SharePoint 2013, 2016
  * SharePoint Online